geoidapp/geoidapp.github.io/docs/acknowledgments/index.md

 - Ahmed Alamin.
 I just love you man, and you know that.
 You are the best guy I've ever met.

-- HER -- although I might end-up in some hospital, but really thank you.
+- HER -- I just appreciate everything you have done for me.
+I can't say how pleased am I.